 This customer preference for brands they already trust poses challenges for new beauty and wellness brands to breakthrough, so we’d suggest future proofing by setting up a CRM programme at the outset to show prospective customers how much their future loyalty means to you.

 Have you had a sound bath?

 A look at Google Trends allows a fascinating glimpse into changing consumer attitudes.
-When you see an increase in searches of 285% for something which a little niche, it’s a sign that the niche could be on its way to the mainstream… enter the Sound Bath.
+When you see an increase in searches of 285% for something quite niche, it’s a sign that the niche could be on its way to the mainstream… Enter the Sound Bath.

 Meditation, mindfulness and mental health awareness are now increasingly prevalent in our daily lives as we all aim to tackle anxiety and take more time out from the stresses of living.
 ‘Sound bathing’ or ‘sound healing’ involves immersing oneself in sounds that are produced by bowls or instruments tuned to specific frequencies, said to trigger areas of the brain which help release tension and promote relaxation.

 If you’re unconvinced about the potential of sound and meditation to cross into the mainstream, remember it wasn’t too long ago that veganism and yoga were seen as crazy hard-core hippie activities.

 On the same theme of self-care, searches for Wellness Retreats have seen a 182% increase.
 Holidays are increasingly becoming seen as an opportunity to take time out of daily life and focusing on mental relaxation.

 Look at how you can align yourself with the growing need to promote a more balanced life, whether through partnerships with charities or content showing customers who you are on their wavelength.

 After years on the peripheries, natural, sustainable beauty and personal care is finally at the forefront.
 The Ipsos research tells us the mass consumer is ready to take a different route with new sustainable brands attracting the interest of over half (55%) of those surveyed.